Moses209/Greenhouse_Plant_Growth/README.md

 Advanced IoT-Based Smart Greenhouse Dataset (Agriculture Growth Monitoring).

 # About Dataset
-The Advanced IoT Agriculture Dataset captures detailed physiological and morphological measurements of plants grown under two greenhouse settings (IoT‑enabled vs. traditional) at Tikrit University’s Agriculture Lab.
-Compiled by Mohammed Ismail Lifta (2023–2024) under the supervision of Prof. Wisam Dawood Abdullah, it comprises 30,000 records spanning 14 variables that quantify chlorophyll levels, growth rates, biomass (wet/dry weight), root metrics, and more, alongside a final categorical Class label.
+This dataset contains physiological and morphological measurements of plants collected in an experimental study comparing IoT-based greenhouse systems with traditional greenhouses.
+It includes 30,000 samples with 14 columns representing growth metrics, chlorophyll levels, biomass data, and classification labels.
+The data was collected as part of a master’s thesis project at Tikrit University, aiming to analyze the effects of technology-driven agriculture.

 # Aim Of The Project:
 "Can we accurately predict greenhouse type and analyze plant growth patterns using environmental sensor data,